joanteruel/joanteruel/index.md

 ## Bio

-My name is Joan Teruel.
-I am MSc in Industrial / Mechanical Engineering at Universitat Politècnica de Catalunya and Executive MBA at Universitat de Barcelona.
+Besides my passion for rowing, I am MSc in Industrial / Mechanical Engineering at Universitat Politècnica de Catalunya and Executive MBA at Universitat de Barcelona.
 I was born and grew up in [Barcelona][2].

-## Socmed
+## Social Media

 1. [Blog][3]: Personal blog and media content of [Jaume Teruel][4] and me.
 1. [Twitter][5]: A global chat room where every message is limited to 140 characters.